IBM/ims-explorer-about/README.md

 Each result set from SQL queries are stored in a query history view.
 You can download SQL result sets as a CSV file.

 ![ ](https://github.com/IBM/ims-explorer-about/raw/HEAD/readme/sqlresulthistory.gif)

+## Support

+To report issues or submit feedback about this extension, please open an [issue in our GitHub repository](https://github.com/IBM/ims-explorer-about/issues).
+GitHub issues may also be used to submit requests for future enhancements